-Stefan Vučak’s sensational social drama novel!
+Stefan Vučak’s sensational new social political drama novel!

 When everybody is against them, it is tough being a lifeliner, as Nash Bannon found out.